Peter of Alcántara: Biography

-Returning to Spain in 1553 he spent two more years in solitude; then he journeyed barefoot to Rome and obtained permission of Julius III to found some poor friaries in Spain under the jurisdiction of the Minister General of the Conventuals.
-Friaries were established at Pedrosa, Plasencia and elsewhere; in 1556 they were made a commissariat, with Peter as Commissary, and in 1561 a religious Province under the title of St Joseph.
-Not discouraged by the opposition and ill-success his efforts at reform had met with in St Gabriel Province, Peter drew up the constitutions of the new province with even greater severity.
+Returning to Spain in 1553 he spent two more years in solitude; then he journeyed barefoot to Rome and obtained permission of Pope Julius III to found some poor friaries in Spain under the jurisdiction of the Minister General of the Conventuals.
+Friaries were established at Pedrosa, Plasencia, and elsewhere; in 1556 they were made a commissariat, with Peter as commissary, and in 1561 a religious province under the title of St. Joseph.
+Not discouraged by the opposition and ill-success his efforts at reform had met with in St. Gabriel Province, Peter drafted the constitutions of the new province with even greater severity.
 The reform spread rapidly into other provinces of Spain and Portugal.

-In 1562 the Province of St Joseph was put under the jurisdiction of the Minister General of the Observants, and two new custodies were formed: St. John Baptist in Valencia and St. Simon in Galicia (see Friars Minor).
-Francis Borgia once wrote to him: "Your remarkable success is a special comfort to me."
+In 1562 the Province of St. Joseph was placed under the jurisdiction of the Minister General of the Observants, and two new custodies were formed: St. John the Baptist in Valencia and St. Simon in Galicia (see Friars Minor).
+Francis Borgia once wrote to him that "your remarkable success is a special comfort to me."

-In Teresa of Ávila, Peter perceived a soul chosen of God for a great work, and her success in the reform of Carmel (see Carmelites) was in great measure due to his counsel, encouragement and defense.
-It was a letter from Peter (dated April 14, 1562) that encouraged her to found her first monastery at Avila, August 24 of that year.
-Teresa's autobiography is the source of much of our information regarding Peter's life, work, the gift of miracles and prophecy.
-According to Teresa of Ávila, it was a very common thing for him to take food only once in three days, and that sometimes he would go a week without eating.
+In St. Teresa of Ávila Peter perceived a soul chosen by God for a great work, and her success in the reform of Carmel (see Discalced Carmelites) was in great measure due to his counsel, encouragement, and advocacy.
+It was a letter from Peter, dated April 14, 1562, that encouraged her to found her first monastery in Avila, Spain on August 24 of that year.
+The autobiography of St. Teresa is the source of much of the extant information on Peter's life, work, gift of miracles, and prophecy.
+According to St. Teresa, it was very common for him to eat only once in three days, and sometimes he would pass a week without eating.

 He was a man of remarkable austerity and poverty who travelled throughout Spain preaching the Gospel to the poor.
-He wrote a Treatise on Prayer and Meditation, which was considered a masterpiece by Teresa, Francis de Sales and Louis of Granada.
+He wrote a Treatise on Prayer and Meditation, which was considered a masterpiece by St. Teresa, St. Francis de Sales, and Ven.
+Louis of Granada.

 While in prayer and contemplation, he was often seen in ecstasies and levitation.
-In his deathbed, he was offered a glass of water which he refused, saying that "Even my Lord Jesus Christ thirsted on the Cross..."
-He died while on his knees in prayer on October 18, 1562 in a monastery at Arenas (now Arenas de San Pedro, Province of Ávila, Old Castile).
+On his deathbed, he was offered a glass of water which he refused, saying that "even my Lord Jesus Christ thirsted on the Cross".
+He died while on his knees in prayer on October 18, 1562 in a monastery at Arenas (now Arenas de San Pedro, Province of Ávila, Old Castile, Spain).